akiriati/bridge-ide-repository/README.md

         "name": a unique name for the repository, "one_line": link to the online repository when one line is selected (can include {file}, {line}),
-        "one_line": link to the online repository when multi line is selected (can include {file}, {fromline}, {toline})
+        "multi_line": link to the online repository when multi line is selected (can include {file}, {fromline}, {toline})
         "search": link to the online repository's search with the selected text (can include {file}, {text})